 What is the GDPR?

-Important Legal Update: on 25th of May 2018 the GDPR (General Data Protection Law) enters into force and it will apply to all organisations that collect or retain personal identifiable data from any European individual.
+GDPR (General Data Protection Regulation) came into place in May 2018 and applies to all organisations that collect or retain personal or identifiable data from any European Individual.